Generalised solutions to linear and non-linear Schr\"{o}dinger-type equations with point defect: Colombeau and non-Colombeau regimes: Set-up and main results

 all three equations \eqref{eq:LS-NLS-Delta}-\eqref{eq:LS-NLS-eps} are globally well-posed in $L^2(\mathbb{R}^3)$.
 In particular, for given initial datum in $L^2(\mathbb{R}^3)$ at $t=0$ they all admit a unique strong $L^2$-solution preserving the $L^2$-norm at all times. \end{theorem}

 Here $W^{s,p}$ is the standard Sobolev space notation.
-Theorem \ref{thm:well-posedness} is completely classical for the ordinary (non-linear) Schr\"{o}dinger equations \eqref{eq:LS-NLS-Delta} and \eqref{eq:LS-NLS-eps}, (in fact, it is formulated here with even more restrictive hypotheses than the usual ones: see, e.g., \cite[Theorem 4.6.1 and Corollary 4.6.5]{cazenave}), and it was recently established for the first time in \cite[Theorem 1.5]{MOS-SingularHartree-2017} for the singular-perturbed equation \eqref{eq:LS-NLS-Delta-alpha}.
+Theorem \ref{thm:well-posedness} is completely classical for the ordinary (non-linear) Schr\"{o}dinger equations \eqref{eq:LS-NLS-Delta} and \eqref{eq:LS-NLS-eps}, ({ in fact, it is formulated here, for the purposes of the present discussion, with even more restrictive hypotheses than the usual ones}: see, e.g., \cite[Theorem 4.6.1 and Corollary 4.6.5]{cazenave}), and it was recently established for the first time in \cite[Theorem 1.5]{MOS-SingularHartree-2017} for the singular-perturbed equation \eqref{eq:LS-NLS-Delta-alpha}.

 \begin{remark} If $V$ satisfying \eqref{eq:conditions-V-L32p-Linf} has a local $L^p$-singularity for some $p>\frac{3}{2}$, then that is also a $L^{\frac{3}{2}}$-singularity.
 Moreover, $L^{\frac{3}{2}}(\mathbb{R}^3,\mathbb{R})\subset\mathcal{R}$, where $\mathcal{R}$ is the Rollnik class over $\mathbb{R}^3$, consisting of the functions $f$ for which the Rollnik norm